STUDENT GUIDE TO COMPUTING SERVICES

 Tulane has a site license agreement for the McAfee virus protection software, making the product available to students, faculty, and staff.
 Details are on the Freeman Information Technology home page.

-Your Freeman network account will remain active and available for your use as long as you are a registered student in the business school.
+Access to the Freeman network will remain available for your use as long as you are a registered student in the business school.
 Accounts are removed from the system and are no longer available for use:

 - After you graduate and are not registered in any further classes, or